How to repot an Alocasia Zebrina

 Now keep a close eye on the moisture levels in the soil and water the plant when you see it's starting to droop, just like you have before.
 The plant should get adjusted to the new environment in a few days to a week.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Jun 12, 2019 Last updated on: Dec 17, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Jun 12, 2019 Last updated on: Dec 17, 2020